 Find the flagstaff

-While floating on Saguaro Lake a few weeks ago I happened to note the flagstaff of what I have since been told is the mascot of an AZ National Guard Unit.
-It sits high on a bluff, east of Bagley Flat and overlooking the northern banks of the river.
+While floating on Saguaro Lake a few weeks ago, I happened to note the flagstaff of what I have since been told is the mascot of an AZ National Guard Unit.
+It sits high on a bluff, east of Bagley Flat, and overlooks the river's northern banks.
 My goal was to find that desert oddity from a point beginning at the Rolls.
-The accompanying GPS route can be driven and/or hiked, as you prefer and it will get you within 1/4 mile of the final location (33.56492N, 111.46762W).
+The accompanying GPS route can be driven or hiked, as you prefer, and it will get you within 1/4 mile of the final location (33.56492N, 111.46762W).
 Begin at the Four Peaks turnoff from SR87.

-I decided to drive the greater portion of the route, through the winding sandy trails and up along the ridge line heading south toward the lake.
-You will encounter a number of service road markers along the way, but maintain a southerly heading when faced with an option.
+I decided to drive the greater portion of the route, through the winding sandy trails and up along the ridgeline heading south toward the lake.
+You will encounter several service road markers along the way, but maintain a southerly heading when faced with an option.
 After driving along the ridge for some time and enjoying the 360 views, it was time to dismount and make my way the rest of the trip on foot.

 I began hiking from a point approximately 2 miles north of the river.
-Brownie Tank was visible far below, but as you can tell from the accompanying photos it falls far short of the "small reservoir for fishing in Maricopa County" described on certain websites.
+Brownie Tank was visible far below, but it falls far short of the "small reservoir for fishing in Maricopa County" described on certain websites, as you can tell from the accompanying photos.
 Indeed, any fish that may have been there are long since gone, as is the water.

-Continuing south from the Tank, I decided to first mount Peak 2074.
+Continuing south from the Tank, I decided first to mount Peak 2074.
 The climb, while steep and loose footing at points, is relatively straightforward.
 Unfortunately, there was a considerable amount of cholla covering the ground this day, and so carrying my hiking buddy was the only viable option.
-Reaching the top of the peak presented terrific views of Cottonwood Creek, the river and the distant southern Supes; but, my intended goal was nowhere in sight.
-I decided to head west across the flat top of 2074, and after a short distance finally caught a glimpse of the flagstaff.
-As luck would have it, descending 2074 and regaining a nearly equivalent elevation on the peak to the southwest was going to be more of a challenge than I was expecting-- I decided that carrying the dog most of that way was not something I would do today.
+Reaching the top of the peak presented terrific views of Cottonwood Creek, the river, and the distant southern Supes; but, my intended goal was nowhere in sight.
+I decided to head west across the flat top of 2074, and after a short distance, finally caught a glimpse of the flagstaff.
+As luck would have it, descending 2074 and regaining a nearly equivalent elevation on the southwest peak would be more of a challenge than I was expecting.
+Thus, I decided that carrying the dog most of that way was not something I would do today.